 Repatriating unused attic space to create open rooms with dramatic gabled ceilings.

-When these homeowners first moved into their house, they fell in love with the gorgeous views and classic lines of this Seward Park home, but didn’t love the closed-off kitchen and unfinished second story space under the gable roof.
+When these homeowners first moved into their house, they fell in love with the gorgeous views and classic lines of this Seward Park home, but didn’t love the closed-off kitchen and unfinished second-story space under the gable roof.

 Our goal on the main floor of the home was to open the kitchen to the adjacent dining room and lift the ceiling in those rooms clear to the roof, incorporating the otherwise-useless attic space into the living space.
-To pull this off this dramatic change, we added exposed trusses and metal collar ties that now play a pivotal role in the architectural drama of the space.
+To pull off this dramatic change, we added exposed trusses and metal collar ties that now play a pivotal role in the architectural drama of the space.

-Upstairs, under the steeply-sloping roofline, we carved out a long master bathroom.
+Upstairs, under the steeply-sloping roofline, we carved out a long primary bathroom.
 The low space under the roof — where there isn’t enough headroom to stand — is the perfect spot for a statement soaking tub, under a skylight, in front of a wallpaper accent wall.
 A white-painted, wood slat wall serves as a backdrop for the vanity while also tying into to the simple, white tile of the walk-in shower.

 In the bedroom, headroom clearance was also a problem.
 So, we added an accent wall cutting into the space, pushing the head of the bed into the area with higher clearance.
 The accent wall functions aesthetically in the same way as the head of a bed would, were it be a piece of furniture: anchoring the head of the bed in the room.